MathClubISIB/mathclubisib.github.io/content/resources/archived_articles/index.md

 ## Generalized twisted centralizer codes

-The following article has been co-authored by Shyambhu Mukherjee (B.Math student).
+The following article has been co-authored by Shyambhu Mukherjee (B. Math student).

 - **Title:** On decoding procedures of intertwining codes
 - **Authors:** Shyambhu Mukherjee, Joydeb Pal, Satya Bagchi